jry0/personal-kv-store/README.md

 The project includes:

 - A gRPC server (`server.go`).
+- Support for `string:bytes` data storage.
 - An interactive client (`client_example.go`) that allows you to interact with the server using commands.
 - Separate Dockerfiles for server and client.
 - Instructions on how to build, run, and test the server and client using Docker.
-- Steps to configure the server from the interactive client.
-- Support for `string:bytes` data storage.

 ### Future Development ###
 - Support for more data structures